j-hannes/snap-tutorial/README.md

 know some basics and you want to learn a new feature xy from chapter 5 but then you find out it continues with the example demonstrated in chapter 2 (hello Real World Haskell).
-In this tutorial the applications which are created in each chapter are not depending eh other.
+In this tutorial the applications which are created in each chapter are not depending each other.

 Why do we need this?